wilsonhj/LeetCode_Algorithms/README.md

 - Time Complexity: O(min(n1, n2)) where n1 and n2 are the number of nodes in each tree.
 - Space Complexity: O(min(h1, h2)) where h1 and h2 are the heights of the trees.

+### Heaters (475)
+- Problem: Given positions of houses and heaters on a line, find the minimum radius needed for all heaters so that every house is covered by at least one heater.
+- Solution: Uses binary search to find the closest heater for each house.
+- Implementations: Available in Julia with two different approaches:
+  - Using Julia's `searchsortedfirst` for efficient binary search
+  - Using a manual binary search implementation
+- Time Complexity: O(n log m) where n is the number of houses and m is the number of heaters.
+- Space Complexity: O(1) excluding the input arrays.

 ## Getting Started

 1. Clone the repository
 2. Install dependencies (if any)
-3. Run the solutions using TypeScript compiler, Python, or Node.js
+3. Run the solutions using TypeScript compiler, Python, Node.js, or Julia

 ## Contributing